 Voltage, Charge Control and Current

-The base-emitter current is controlled by collector-emitter current.
+The base-emitter current is controlled by the collector-emitter current.
 This conclusion is drawn by the current-voltage relation of the base-emitter junction.
 Collector current has a base region where minority carriers are concentrated.

-Bipolar Transistors Configurations
+Configuration of Bipolar Junction Transistors

 - Common Emitter Configuration – has both voltage and current gain